bubbleboy14/cantools/README.md

 ### Definable properties are as follows:
     - parent (default: document.body): DOM element in which to build the slider
     - mode (default: 'peekaboo'): how to display each frame - 'peekaboo', 'chunk', 'menu', 'profile', or 'track'
-    - subMode (default: 'peekaboo'): which mode to use for chunk-mode frames ('peekaboo', 'menu', 'profile', 'track')
+    - subMode (default: 'peekaboo'): which mode to use for chunk-mode frames ('peekaboo', 'menu', 'profile', 'track', 'custom')
+    - frameCb (default: null): frame generation callback ('custom' mode)
     - defaultImg (default: undefined): fallback img for any frame mode
     - img (default: undefined): panning background image for whole slider. also works per-chunk.
+    - tab (default: undefined): little thing to the side of the frame
     - arrow (default: null): image for pointer arrow (falls back to pointy brackets)
     - autoSlideInterval (default: 5000): how many milliseconds to wait before auto-sliding frames
     - panDuration (default: autoSlideInterval): pan duration for background images